default-writer/c-json-parser/docs/json-parsing-and-representation/README.md

 - Numbers are parsed using the standard `strtod` function, ensuring compliance with JSON number formats.
 - Literal values (`null`, `true`, `false`) are matched explicitly with helper functions.

-The parser builds an in-memory tree of `json_value` objects, allocating new nodes dynamically and linking nested structures appropriately.
+The parser builds an in-memory tree of `json_value` objects, allocating new nodes from a memory pool and linking nested structures appropriately.

 If the parser encounters invalid syntax or unexpected characters at any point, it aborts and frees allocated memory, ensuring no partial or corrupt data remains.